 Overseas and interstate applicants

 Overseas and interstate applicants need to have completed secondary education that is deemed equivalent to the admission standards outlined above.
-Please contact the University Admission Centre on +61 8 9266 7805 or email firstname.lastname@example.org if you would like your interstate or overseas qualifications to be assessed prior to submitting your application to Curtin or TISC.
+Please contact the Admissions Office on 1300 222 888 or email firstname.lastname@example.org if you would like your interstate or overseas qualifications to be assessed prior to submitting your application to Curtin or TISC.